bahmutov/my-router-app/README.md

 ## Learn more

+These videos are collected in the playlist [Testing The TanStack Router](https://www.youtube.com/playlist?list=PLP9o9QNnQuAbBgnsD7Lfm4W4NihQtqwks):

 - 📺 [Use Cypress Network Stub With TanStack Router](https://youtu.be/ZenyLL7hUSg)
 - 📺 [Stub The Method That Returns The Data To TanStack Router](https://youtu.be/bkCh7KNuq3U)
 - 📺 [Testing The TanStack Router "Stale Then Revalidate" Fetching Using Cypress](https://youtu.be/vhk4pgWrTPc)